dludemann/test/content/chattanooga-dating-photography.md

       - icon: /icons/gold-star.svg
         text: Feel more confident
     button:
-      path: "#contact"
+      path: '#contact'
-      text: "Book a Call"
+      text: Book a Call
   - _bookshop_name: left-right-list
     title: Expert guidance in every step of your photoshoot
-    description:
+    description: >-
       Our professional photographers strike the perfect balance between showcasing your best features and maintaining an honest representation of yourself, avoiding the pitfalls of overediting and appearing inauthentic.
     list:
       - icon: /icons/green-tick.svg
         text: Facial expression & body language coaching